ByJIKaHkaz/pronto-rubocop/README.md

 Configuring Rubocop via .rubocop.yml will work just fine with pronto-rubocop.
 You can also specify a custom `.rubocop.yml` location with the environment variable `RUBOCOP_CONFIG`

-You can also provide additional configuration via `.pronto.yml`:

-    rubocop:
-      # Auto-correct issues
-      auto-correct: true

 ## How it works?

 This gem patches only the modified lines in your source files.
 This means that the story does not deteriorate and not will happen unpleasant incidents as with rubocop -a